exasol/public-knowledgebase/Environment-Management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image.md

 Privileged mode:

-Docker privileged mode is required for permissions management, UDF support, and environment configuration and validation (sysctl, hugepages, block-devices, etc.).
+Docker privileged mode is required for permissions management, UDF support and environment configuration and validation (sysctl, hugepages, block-devices, etc.).

 Memory requirements for the host environment: